Skip to main content

 You notice a subtle thickening around your waistline that seems resistant to your usual efforts.
 A persistent craving for high-energy foods emerges.
 These are not isolated symptoms; they are the first faint signals of a system under duress.

 Cortisol’s original, brilliant design is for acute survival.
 It is the biochemical alarm that mobilizes your body to handle an immediate, identifiable threat ∞ the proverbial saber-toothed tiger.
 In such moments, it masterfully diverts resources.
-It elevates to provide instant fuel to your muscles and brain, sharpens your focus, and dampens non-essential functions like digestion and immunity.
+It elevates blood sugar to provide instant fuel to your muscles and brain, sharpens your focus, and dampens non-essential functions like digestion and immunity.

 This is a perfect, life-saving response for a short-term crisis.
 The biological programming, ancient and deeply embedded, expects the threat to pass and for the alarm to be silenced.
 The challenge of modern life is that the ‘threats’ have changed.
 They are now deadlines, traffic, financial pressures, and constant digital stimulation.
 These stressors are persistent and abstract, and they keep the alarm ringing indefinitely.